 The South Rim was very dramatic.
 You are walking along a fairly non-descript area of grass and scrub brush when it just stop and drops straight down 2,500 feet into a vast dessert that looks like something from another planet.
 It is almost completely barren.
 I can’t imagine being the first person to be walking along an stumble across this.

 We were very glad we did it, but the trudge back was long and boring.
 It was easy to just zone out and plod along, but as there were much fewer people around, we had to stay alert for lions and bears.

 Once we caught up with and passed some of the people from the Emory Peak Trail we felt much better about the wildlife threat and our timing.
 We made it back to the car with aching feet, but otherwise feeling pretty good and with a couple hours of daylight to spare.

 We decided to try some Texas BBQ, at the one BBQ place in the tiny town, but first get shower to spare the other diners.
 We shared a banana on the way back, but its peal didn’t seem to be a fan of the desert.
-I tossed it out the window and it came right back though the rear window and stuck there.
+I tossed it out the window and it came right back though the rear window and stuck there (probably karma for tossing it in the first place).
 Back at our B&B we got lovely showers and clean clothes.
 As I was getting my shoes on my sunglasses toppled down onto the gravel but were saved by a soft landing.
 This soft landing was my husband’s hiking socks from the 35k steps and over 15 miles of hiking that day… Once we were clean we looked up directions to the BBQ place and found that it and many other places in town closed at 6PM!
 Aren’t people in the park during the day?
 What is the point of all these places that only offer lunch and early dinner?
 We were perplexed but settled for a Mexican place, got a pretty good meal, and collapsed for the night, grateful to have encountered so little wildlife.

 See our full Big Bend Trip Itinerary.